joshtynjala/actionscript-3.0-developers-guide/display/working-with-bitmaps/bitmap-example-animated-spinning-moon.md

 photograph next to each other.
 This image is the source image from which image data is copied repeatedly to create the appearance of motion.
 By having two copies of the image next to each other, a continuous, uninterrupted scrolling effect can more easily be created.
-Let’s walk through the process of the animation step-by-step to see how this works.
+Let's walk through the process of the animation step-by-step to see how this works.

 The process actually involves two separate ActionScript objects.
 First, there is